HELOOOM/Todo/index.md

  void on_actionShow_Today_tasks_triggered();
  void on_actionDelete_triggered();
  void on_actionShow_All_triggered();
- //to change a task from a listView to another void on_listView1_doubleClicked(const QModelIndex &index);
+ //to move a task from a listView to another void on_listView1_doubleClicked(const QModelIndex &index);
  void on_listView2_doubleClicked(const QModelIndex &index);
  void on_listView3_doubleClicked(const QModelIndex &index);